morkin1792/Re-Encrypt/README.md

 So, re:encode or re:encrypt them!

-It requires <strong>Burp Suite v2023 or later</strong> (it uses Montoya API).

-⚠️ IMPORTANT ⚠️

-Currently, this extension <b>MUST NOT</b> be used with Burp Suite <b>v2023.4 or later</b> (v2023.3 is recommended) due to a bug in how Burp Suite handles the editor tab created by the extension, sometimes showing a outdated content in the tab.
-When the bug be solved, this disclaimer will be updated!
+Technically this extension requires v2023 or later (because of Montoya API).
+Nevertheless, <strong>Burp Suite v2023.7 or later is recommended</strong>, because there is a bug in how Burp between v2023.4 and v2023.6 handles the editor tab created by the extension, sometimes showing outdated content in the tab.

 ![](decrypting)
 ![](config)